sudoingcoding/sudoingcoding/README.md

 ## 🙋‍♂️ About Me

-I am a **Computer Science & Engineering graduate** from **East West University, Dhaka** (CGPA: 3.49), with a focus on **Intelligent Systems and Data Science**.
+I am a **Computer Science & Engineering graduate** from **East West University, Dhaka**, with a focus on **Intelligent Systems and Data Science**.
 I enjoy building practical systems that combine software design, IoT integration, and data-driven interfaces.

 - 🔭 Currently working on **ML/AI and backend projects**
 - 🌱 Learning more about **LLMs, Big Data, and Cloud systems**